Something happened less than a week ago…Well, who am I kidding, a lot of things have happened.

 4 hours of structured learning every single day, with 2 hours of hands-on live learning, and 2 hours of self-guided practice as students work their way towards completed projects and official iD course transcripts.

 Positive feedback from many grateful parents who now have the means to keep their students’ brains sharp, and relevant skill-building on the up and up.
 For instance:

 “Thanks to iD Tech for helping out us parents and kids at home during this Coronavirus crisis!
 My daughter LOVES her virtual class!
 This is incredible!”

 I heard something really cool today from one of our amazing Camp Specialists: “Virtual Tech Camps are the perfect learning option for those who are currently battling a fear of the uncertain.”

 Are kids going to return to school this year?
+What about summer camps and Coronavirus?
 There is just no way of knowing.
 There are a lot of unknowns; for all of us.

 In any event, though, Virtual Tech Camps (and Online Private Lessons) will be here.
 The relationship-building.
 The structured learning.
 But just as important, the “students losing their minds with laughter.”

 It is all here now, and will continue to be here tomorrow and for months to come as we all navigate this changing educational landscape together.